Mahmoud-Abdelraouf/GPS-Distance-Tracking-System/README.md

 ## Credits

-This project was developed by [Your Name Here] as part of [Course Name/Project Name].
+This project was developed by [Mahmoud Abdelraouf] as part of [Introduction to Embedded Systems/GPS Tracking System].

 ![Google Maps Image](https://developers.google.com/static/maps/images/docs-landing-get-started-hero.png)